jsuarez-dev/PicShare-project/README.md

 ### Class 18
 In this class we create a form from the post model to create posts and views for each url.

+### class 19
+In this class, we create a form validation for a the signup form